 The mesh peering instance controller shall create a new mesh peering instance after successful candidate peer mesh STA discovery identified by the mesh peering instance identifier.
 It shall generate a new protocol finite state machine for this mesh peering instance and activate the new finite state machine to initiate the mesh peering establishment.

 A mesh STA may create multiple mesh peering instances to establish a peering with the same candidate peer mesh STA.
-However, once a mesh peering is established successfully, all other mesh peering instances with the same peer mesh STA shall be closed properly.
+However, once a mesh peering is established successfully, all other mesh peering instances with the same peer mesh STA shall be closed.
 A new mesh peering instance may be started when the mesh STA already maintains a valid mesh peering with the same peer mesh STA, due to the change of some mesh peering parameter.
-Once the new mesh peering is established successfully, the previous valid mesh peering shall be closed properly.
+Once the new mesh peering is established successfully, the previous valid mesh peering shall be closed.

 Modify section 11C.4.1 as indicated: